Udarthegreat/My-ideas/UI_bits.md

 ## parallax classes

-the following css classes create hte parallax effect in the background
+The following css classes create the parallax effect in the background, though it does not provide a background image, for that create a separate class per background image you want

 **CSS**